learnindya/Airline-Customer-Segmentation/README.md

 - Standardization

 ## K-means Clustering
-- Optimal number of cluster based on silhouette plot: 3
+- Optimal number of cluster based on silhouette plot: 2
-- Silhouette score: 0.27
+- Silhouette score: 0.35

 ## Agglomerative Clustering
 - Optimal number of cluster based on dendrogram: 2
-- Optimal number of cluster based on silhouette plot: 3
-- Silhouette score: 0.27
+- Silhouette score: 0.37

 ## Result
 **Cluster 0:**

-Low recency score (high LAST_TO_END), low frequency, low monetary, average spending power, low points, average discount.

-Interpretation: can be considered as 'potential customer' because they have spending power but did not utilize it.
-They received the same amount of discount as other cluster but did not engage with airline.

-**Cluster 1:**

 High recency score (low LAST_TO_END), high frequency, high monetary, high spending power, high points, average discount.

 Interpretation: can be considered as 'premium customer'.
 They often fly and do not hesitate to spend money.
 Possible include business traveler and people with flexible schedule.

-**Cluster 2:**
+**Cluster 1:**

-High recency score (low LAST_TO_END), average frequency, average monetary, low spending power, average points, low discount.
+Average recency score (average LAST_TO_END), low frequency, low monetary, low spending power, low points, average discount.

-Interpretation: can be considered as 'general customer'.
-They receive small discount but still fly more frequently and longer.
+Interpretation: can be considered as 'potential customer' because they have low score across all aspects.
+They received the same amount of discount as other cluster but did not engage with airline.

+## Business Recommendation
+**Cluster 0 (Premium Customer)**

+Goal: Maintain loyalty and increase purchases

+Strategy:

+*   Provide special offers and rewards for loyal customer.
+*   Provide exclusive experience in their journey, such as exclusive check-in counter, access to VIP lounge, priority boarding, upgrade to a higher class, and extra baggage allowance.
+*  Use customer data to provide personalized experiences, such as flight recommendations or tour packages.
+Offer additional products or services that are relevant to the customer's purchasing history.
+*  Collaborate with airlines, hotels, tour & travel companies, and insurance companies to offer attractive tour packages and travel insurance.

+**Cluster 1 (Potential Customer)**

+Goal: Drive engagement and encourage purchase

+Strategy:

+*   Offer attractive discounts and promotions.
+*   Send personalized emails with product or service recommendations based on customer interests and purchase history.
+*   Send surveys to identify potential barriers and how to overcome them.